roroberto/cpp_small_simple_stupid_stuff/README.md

 If you like something just use it!
 If it does not cover completly what you need let me know, or just branch it and adjust it.

 ## value_or
 The fist library is value_or, just one function.
-It is similar to the std::optional.value_or: it will return the first paramter not null, if it does not find it, then it return a default value.
+It is similar to the std::optional.value_or: it returns the the first paramter not null, if it does not find it, then it returns a default value.
 It is very similar to a coalesce SQL function.

 ```c++